Starting with a model, use the given

 );

-The last parameter of the match
+The first parameter of successors

-const tasksInProjectAssignedToUser = model.given(Project, User).match((project, user, facts) =>
+const tasksInProjectAssignedToUser = model.given(Project, User).match((project, user) =>

 // ...